Eternal September: Legacy

 A tongue-in-cheek program called sdate outputs the current date, formatted using the Eternal September calendar (September X, 1993, where X is an unbounded counter for days since that epoch).
 This is not the identically named sdate, one of the sixty commands that comes with the First Edition of Unix, that is used to set the system clock.
 Named with similar humour is one of the free public Usenet servers, Eternal-September.org.

+In 2026, software development collaboration platform GitHub referenced this phenomenon while talking about the negative impact of AI-assisted software development on open-source software maintenance.